FreelessUnlimited/RSS/README.md

 ---

 ## Configuration
+> [!NOTE]
+> All default configuration is in the 'SprintModule.lua'
+> So going into the script and editing is not really needed.
+> Also remember if any issues show, make a post in [**Issues**](https://github.com/FreelessUnlimited/RSS/issues)

 - **Client** → Cosmetic only
 - **Server** → Authoritative speed control
 - **Hybrid** → Client requests, server applies